RosettaCommons/documentation/rosetta_basics/scoring/AACompositionEnergy.md

 </tala>
 ```

+In both cases, the user can list more than one .comp file, separated by spaces, if he or she so wishes.

 A ```.comp``` file consists of one or more ```PENALTY_DEFINITION``` blocks, each with five to six lines.
 Lines that can be present include:
 - ```PENALTY_DEFINITION``` Starts the block.
 - ```TYPE <restype>``` Indicates that this block sets the prevalence of a particular residue type.